liteserver/binn/spec.md

 For *containers*, the size parameter includes the type parameter.
 It stores the size of the whole structure.

+> **Note:** on versions prior to 2.0 the blobs sizes are stored only with 4 bytes and without support for 1-byte sizes.

 [Count]
 ---------
 This parameter is used only in containers to inform the number of items inside them.
 It can have 1 or 4 bytes, formatted exactly as the size parameter.